What is Step Dancing?

 There are many types of Scottish dancing in addition to Country Dancing, and the RSCDS recognises the importance of each within the Scottish cultural and historical background.
 While the RSCDS mainly focuses on Country Dancing, we also aim to promote and develop related types of Scottish dance, one of which is Step Dancing.

-Step Dancing is more technically challenging than Country Dancing, and the RSCDS is involved in teaching both forms of dance (you can find Step classes at our Summer School).
-We even hold demonstrations of Step Dancing, which you can see below.
+Step Dancing contains a wider range of steps and movements than found in Country Dancing, but it is also inclusive and fun, with a range of dances suitable for dancers of any age and experience.
+The RSCDS is involved in teaching both forms of dance (you can find Step classes at our Summer School).

 We hope that you will learn more about Step Dancing and perhaps pursue this wonderful form of dance in addition to Country Dancing!